sass/sass/doc-src/SASS_REFERENCE.md

 The `@debug` directive prints the value of a SassScript expression to the standard error output stream.
-It's useful for debugging Sass files that have complicated SassScript going on, or for printing warnings in libraries.
+It's useful for debugging Sass files that have complicated SassScript going on.
 For example:

     @debug 10em + 12em;